goodpileus/mound-jekyll/_projects/apostle.md

    price: 2650
    sold: false
  - product-title: Design Fee (Apostle)
-   price: 400
+   price: 300
    sold: false
 ---

 <h2>APOSTLE</h2>
 <p>
-Apostle's multiple stacked slabs jut out into space like weather beaten sea rock.
-In the hands of Mound the ball gouge becomes the wind and waves, carving incessantly around and against natural forms.
-A play on the "natural edge" table and an acknowledgement of the maker's marks and mind.
-As in erosion, the endless repetition of an action creates the work.
-This style can be customized to suit your needs.
+Apostle winks at the “natural edge" table and clearly announces its maker’s mark and mind.
+Stacked slabs, carved incessantly, jut into space like a weather-beaten coastal cliffside.
+A ball gouge mimics the natural elements, standing in for rock-corroding wind and waves.
+As in erosion, the work is accomplished through endlessly repeated action.
 </p>